Shirley Ann Jackson

 Shirley Ann Jackson, FREng (born August 5, 1946) is an American physicist, and was the 18th president of Rensselaer Polytechnic Institute.
-She is the first African-American woman to have earned a doctorate at the Massachusetts Institute of Technology (MIT) in Theoretical Elementary Particle Physics, and the first African-American woman to have earned a doctorate at MIT in any field.
-She is also the second African-American woman in the United States to earn a doctorate in physics.
+She is the first African American woman to have earned a doctorate at the Massachusetts Institute of Technology (MIT), in Theoretical Elementary Particle Physics.
+She is also the second African American woman in the United States to earn a doctorate in physics.

 Biography

-Jackson was born in Washington, D.C. and attended Roosevelt Senior High School.
+Jackson was born in Washington, D.C., and attended Roosevelt Senior High School.
 After graduation in 1964, she enrolled at MIT to study theoretical physics, earning her B.S. degree in 1968.

-Jackson elected to stay at MIT for her doctoral work, and received her Ph.D. degree in nuclear physics in 1973, the first African-American woman to earn a doctorate degree from MIT.
+Jackson elected to stay at MIT for her doctoral work, and received her Ph.D. degree in nuclear physics in 1973, the first African American woman to earn a doctorate degree from MIT.
 Her research was directed by James Young, a professor in the MIT Center for Theoretical Physics.
-Jackson is also the second African-American woman in the United States to earn a doctorate in physics.
+Jackson is also the second African American woman in the United States to earn a doctorate in physics.
 She was featured on the PBS show "Finding Your Roots" Season 6 Episode 7, where she is noted as one of the leading global pioneers in science all while knowing little about her ancestry.
 In 2002, Discover magazine recognized her as one of the 50 most important women in science.

-Jackson has described her interests thus: